adonisjs/v5-docs/content/guides/models/serialization.md

-If you are creating an API server, you may want to convert the model instances to plain JSON objects.
-This process is usually known as serialization.
+If you are creating an API server, you would want to convert the model instances to plain JSON objects, before sending them to the client in response.

-During the serialization process, you may also want to
+The process of transforming class instances to plain JSON objects is known as serialization.
+During the serialization process, you may also want to:

 - Convert the `camelCase` model property names to `snake_case`.
 - Hide/remove some of the properties from the API responses.
 For example: Removing the `password` property from the User model.